§ 19-14.9-13. Remedies and penalties.

-(1) Any person who engages in the business of a debt collector without a registration as required by § 19-14.9-12 of this chapter, shall, upon conviction, be fined not more than two thousand dollars ($2,000) or imprisoned not more than one year, or both.
+(1) Any person who engages in the business of a debt collector without a registration as required by § 19-14.9-12, shall, upon conviction, be fined not more than two thousand dollars ($2,000) or imprisoned not more than one year, or both.

-(2) Any debt collector who fails to comply with the provisions of §§ 19-14.9-4 19-14.9-11 of this chapter with respect to a consumer may be subject to revocation of registration and shall be civilly liable to such consumer in an amount equal to the sum of:
+(2) Any debt collector who fails to comply with the provisions of §§ 19-14.9-4 19-14.9-11 with respect to a consumer may be subject to revocation of registration and shall be civilly liable to such consumer in an amount equal to the sum of:

 (a) Any actual damages sustained by such consumer as a result of such failure;

 (b) In the case of any action by an individual, such additional damages as the court may allow, but not to exceed one thousand dollars ($1,000);